The Best Show in Town

 March 27, 1971

-Nelson O. Howarth was never a perfect politician, but then Springfield, of which he was mayor for a total of years, was never a perfect town.
+Nelson O. Howarth was never a perfect politician, but then Springfield, of which he was mayor for a total of twelve years, was never a perfect town.
 I liked him, wrote about him, got to know him and his family a bit, and enjoyed a sporadic correspondence with two of his children for years.
 This appreciation of him appeared in Focus, an alternative weekly.
 (For the record, the by-line read, "J. Krohe.")
 I was still only semi-literate—for this version I cleaned up the commas left stranded outside of quote marks and the misuse of “its”—but the judgments are sound.
 See Sangamon Link for a good summary of Howarth's life and career.

 What follows is an obituary of sorts, prompted by the unwelcome retirement of Nelson O. Howarth from local politics.
 I have never met the mayor, and have no connections with him, professional or political.
 I simply liked the man's style.
 It's a testimony to his personality and combative spirit that he was able to do what many jaundiced observers of local politics thought impossible—he made the day-to-day routine of city government consistently interesting.
 After April, things won't be quite the same.

 Some weeks ago a [Illinois State] Journal columnist suggested, half in jest, that the city sell spectator tickets to the council sessions.
-It's often entertaining he argued, and the city could make use of the increased revenues.
-The Tuesday city council meetings were often the best show in town, and whether the issue was the payment of cost overruns to Simon Gordon, or clashes with John Hunter over payroll padding and advertising budgets at CWLP, or the celebrated wrangles with Bud Fitzpatrick over the development of the Lincoln Home area, Nelson Howarth was in the middle of it.
+It's often entertaining, he argued, and the city could make use of the increased revenues.
+The Tuesday city council meetings were indeed often the best show in town, and whether the issue was the payment of cost overruns to Simon Gordon, or clashes with John Hunter over payroll padding and advertising budgets at CWLP, or the celebrated wrangles with Bud Fitzpatrick over the development of the Lincoln Home area, Nelson Howarth was in the middle of it.

 Occasionally the public was treated to reasonably rational debates on matters of public policy; at other times, over other issues, the discussions were less polite, and the atmosphere in the council chambers degenerated from one of legitimate controversy to that of a two-truck carnival sideshow.